You will make known to me the path of life; In Your presence is fullness of joy; In Your right hand there are pleasures forever.Psalm 16:11(NASB)

 The confident trust David expressed in God, and the comfort he received from his Saviour, paints a prophetic picture that points to Christ's own confidence in His heavenly Father to raise Him from the dead, when He prayed His final prayer, "Father, into Your hands I commit My spirit."

 The anticipation of Christ's resurrection brought Him great joy, for it conquered death, and brought many sons to glory by faith in Him.
 For the joy that was set before Him, the Lord Jesus endured the Cross.
 He disregarded the shame, knowing that the path of life-eternal opened the way into His Father's presence - where there is the fullness of joy and eternal pleasures for all who trust in Him.

 The same blessed hope that is set before us, gives each of us an abundance of those same eternal pleasures.
 Assuredly, this is a truth that must rejoice the heart of all God's blood-bought children - a truth that each one of us can treasure in our hearts and rejoice with singing, as we look for our blessed hope and journey towards our heavenly home.

-Heavenly Father, I praise and thank You for Your great goodness towards me and the many blessings that You shower each one of us day by day.
+Heavenly Father, I praise and thank You for Your great goodness towards me, and the many blessings that You shower on each one of us day by day.
 Be with me each step of the way, and help me to keep my eyes trained on the lovely Lord Jesus.
-I thank You that I have been given everything I need for life and godliness, and pray that I may experience the fullness of joy we have all received in Christ... not only in the world to come but as a daily experience in this present world.
-Thank You, Father, that You have made known to me the path of life in Christ Jesus my Saviour, in Whose name I pray, and thank You that in Your presence is the fullness of joy and pleasures forevermore.
-AMEN.
+I thank You that I have been given everything I need for life and godliness, and pray that I may experience the fullness of joy we have all received in Christ, not only in the world to come, but as a daily experience in this present world.
+Thank You, Father, that You have made known to me the path of life in Christ Jesus my Saviour, in Whose name I pray, and thank You that in Your presence is the fullness of joy and pleasures forevermore, AMEN.